-- two (2) weeks to draw up the pre-report of the audit - two (2) weeks for the company to respond to the deviations and non-conformities (i.e. draw up the corrective action plan) - two (2) weeks for the auditor to check the proposed corrective actions, for the certification procedure and upload of the audit report, the corrective action plan and the certificate to the IFS Database.
+- two (2) weeks to draw up the pre-report of the audit - four (4) weeks for the company to respond to the deviations and non-conformities (i.e. draw up the corrective action plan) - two (2) weeks for the auditor/certification body to review the action plan (all corrections shall be implemented) and upload of the audit report, the corrective action plan and the certificate to the IFS Database.